jamestomasino/jamestomasino/README.txt

 SYNOPSIS
        jamestomasino [-aeiou]

-DESRIPTION
+DESCRIPTION
        James  Tomasino does things on the internet.
-He administers several communities on the tildeverse and works as a freelance developer and digital marketing strategist,  espe‐ cially in Pharamceutical advertising.
+He administers several communities on the tildeverse and works as a freelance developer and digital marketing strategist,  espe‐ cially in Pharmaceutical advertising.
 He also enjoys writing both fiction and non-fic‐ tion and does so prolifically on the http, gopher, and gemini protocols.

        James Tomasino can be found in many of the following places